Want to know what is transcription jobs from home nowadays? We are here to help.

 The company pays weekly via PayPal, although there are some complaints from past employees regarding late payments.
 ANP doesn’t require a transcription license, but they consider them a plus.
 Even so, if you’re looking to earn some extra money by converting audio to text, it’s a solid choice.

 This company offers transcription jobs remotely even if you’re located outside the US.
-They mainly transcribe focus groups, quarterly earnings releases as well as financial press releases.
+They mainly such items:

 Their audio to text conversions come with strict turnaround times, which, if not met, make you ineligible for further work.
 Workers need to have the ability to accurately distinguish between different voices while retaining high speed and accuracy.